 The salesman is foregoing playing rugby and that’s the cost to him of doing the quote.
 The benefit of doing the quote is, of course, that he might win the order, moving him closer to earning the commission.
 ‘Might’ is an important condition.

 So long as the salesman values the £5k and thinks the chances of actually earning it are good, he may be prepared to forego the rugby.
 Maybe, if it’s a single day of rugby and he’s almost certain to get the £5k, the quote-writing might win.

 It’s easy to see, however, that if the salesman is going to have to work every weekend and forego a season’s rugby, thereby being dropped from the team, the decision he makes might be different.

-This illustrates one of the first rules of commission design: the chance of being paid the commission multiplied by the value of that commission must be something that a salesperson values and will change his or her behaviour for.
+This illustrates one of the first rules of commission design: the chance of being paid the commission multiplied by the value of that commission must be an amount that a salesperson values and for which he or she will change behaviour for.

 Our rugby-playing salesman will balance this outcome against what he has to give up to earn that chance.